AnyChart/docs.anychart.com/Basic_Charts/Column_Chart.md

 ## Overview

 A column chart is a chart that visualizes data as a set of rectangular columns, their lengths being proportional to the values they represent.
 The vertical axis shows the values, and the horizontal axis shows the categories they belong to.
-In multi-series column charts, values are grouped by categories.
+In multiple-series column charts, values are grouped by categories.

 The column chart is used very widely to show comparison among categories and sometimes to visualize time-based data.